Friday, September 28, 2018

 Kenneth Fuchs, Piano Concerto "Spiritualist" and Other Works, JoAnn Falletta, London Symphony Orchestra

-Perhaps like Aaron Copeland before him, there is a pronounced feeling of US locality in this music, though none of it is programmatic in that way.
+Perhaps like Aaron Copland before him, there is a pronounced feeling of US locality in this music, though none of it is programmatic in that way.
 The music resounds with a clarity of purpose and in the end a kind of spirit of the New World.
 It isn't though that you should listen for quotations from old folk songs or the like, because they are not put into the music.
 So in that sense this is not really Nationalist fare.
 But in various ways the contemporary vernacular music playing in our heads is always somehow near, perhaps just around the corner.

-The soloists and the London Symphony Orchestra under conductor JoAnn Falletta make of these World Premier Recordings something definitive and exemplary, though as ever in these instances other recordings will no doubt in time highlight an aspect or two we might not now be looking for.
+The soloists and the London Symphony Orchestra under conductor JoAnn Falletta make of these World Premiere Recordings something definitive and exemplary, though as ever in these instances other recordings will no doubt in time highlight an aspect or two we might not now be looking for.
 That does not matter for us at the moment.
 For this program brings us the music in a shining light.

 The album features three new concertos and a song cycle.
 All stand out as very worthy new examples of the orchestral art.